+Let’s talk about rissoto with leftover rice.
 Turmeric rice is always popular for this dish (I mean who doesn’t adore that gorgeous yellow).
 You can just use plain rice or whatever you like of course (to be honest, I’ve used quinoa, millet, and barley for this – if you get the idea).
 I am like ‘here’s a recipe – but do whatever you want’ haha.
 Use it to inspire you (and let me know in the comments below what you come up with).

 Please watch my short video guide, from my kitchen first:

-If you want to make yellow rice…
+Do you want to make rissoto with leftover yellow rice?

 If you do not want to use leftover rice (or don’t have any) then just cook up the rice when you need it and then make the risotto right away.
 Easy!